SimonHansul/EcotoxModelFitting.jl/README.md

 To this end, the package currently delivers

-- A `ModelFit` data structure that is used to define a fitting problem.
-Under the hood, creating a `ModelFit` instance triggers second-order functions which automatically assemble the loss/distance function according to the given response variables, grouping variables, etc.
+- A `PMCBackend` data structure that is used to define a fitting problem.
+Under the hood, creating a `PMCBackend` instance triggers second-order functions which automatically assemble the loss/distance function according to the given response variables, grouping variables, etc.
 - A mulit-threaded implementation of Population Monte Carlo Approximate Bayesian Computation (PMC-ABC).
 This algorithm is less efficient than standard Bayesian approaches, but particularly suitable to deal with stochastic simulation output.

 Upcoming features will be